What They Do: Skincare specialists cleanse and beautify the face and body to enhance a person's appearance.

 |Health and personal care stores||$15.81|

 Skincare specialists typically work full time, and many work evenings and weekends.
-Working more than 40 hours a week is common, especially for self-employed workers.
+Working more than 40 hours a week is common.

 Employment of skincare specialists is projected to grow 17 percent over the next ten years, faster than the average for all occupations.

-The increase in employment reflects demand for new services being offered, such as minisessions (quick facials at a lower cost) and mobile facials (making house calls) directly from skincare specialists rather than hairdressers, hairstylists, and cosmetologists.
+The projected increase in employment reflects demand for new services being offered, such as minisessions (quick facials at a lower cost) and mobile facials (making house calls) directly from skincare specialists rather than hairdressers, hairstylists, and cosmetologists.
 Employment growth also should result from the desire among many women and a growing number of men who seek out skincare services to reduce the effects of aging, to look good on social media platforms, and to lead a healthier lifestyle through better grooming, including skin treatments for relaxation and well-being, should result in employment growth.

 Job opportunities should be good because of the growing number of beauty salons and spas.
 Those with related work experience should have the best job opportunities.